mccurdyc/www/content/books/rebel-talent.md

 > One of the main purposes of rituals and traditions is to impart and nourish values [p.
 27].

-However, breaking tradition results in great disappointment.
+However, breaking tradition often results in great disappointment.
 This applies to any tradition, including how things have been traditionally done at work.
 As humans, we often seek comfort in predictability and fear instances of unpredictability, even when the unpredictability establishes a new, superior tradition.

 I'm using the term "tradition" fairly loosely to also refer to a "traditional process" in work-related environments.

-Relatedly, sometimes folks who establish a process let that process, at least in part, define them e.g., the process isn't good, therefore, I am not good.
+Relatedly, sometimes folks who establish a process, let that process --- at least in part --- define them e.g., the process isn't good, therefore, I am not good.
 Instead, what one must internalize is that one often acts on the information that was present at the time and therefore, a direct comparison of a better process now to the existing process is not a fair comparison.
 Another commonality is that people hesitate to break "tradition" when they've heavily invested in that tradition.

 > The traditions and rituals you encounter in your organization and in society often endure out of routine, rather than as a result of thoughtful deliberation [p.
 30].

-Gino mentioned a study where participants were told that they would be paid by the number of t-shirts that they folded and were then primed by showing them how to fold a t-shirt.
+Gino mentioned a study where participants were told they would be paid by the number of t-shirts they folded.
+They were then primed by showing them how to fold a t-shirt.
 One group was shown an inefficient, nonsensical way to fold the t-shirts.
 Gino said, "as often happens in real life, most team members accepted, the nonsensical process without protest".

 ### Imitation increases as we age

 > ... over-imitation actually increases as we age ... [p.
 29]

 This is interesting to me because I remember being young and wanting to be "freer" and more independent.
-But as Gino said, as we age, we actually imitate and "depend" on others to establish a process.
+But as Gino said, as we age, we actually imitate and "depend" on others more.
 Doing foundational work is hard.
 Often, we let or want others to do the hard work so that we don't have to because building a strong foundation requires wrestling with a lot of uncertainty and trying to predict the unpredictable e.g., does this solution scale?.

 "Seeking ease" is something that we teach children e.g., how to most efficiently tie our shoes.
 More generally, we are trained to be efficient, similar to a robot i.e., to just do and not think.